 As part of the doctoral track of the author, one research stay was undertaken at The University of Newcastle (New South Wales, Australia).
-The aforementioned visit was supervised by Prof. Dr. Edward Szczerbicki at the Mechanical Engineering faculty between June and September of 2007
+The aforementioned visit was supervised by Prof. Dr. Edward Szczerbicki at the faculty of Engineering and Built Environment between June and September of 2007